 Have you ever had to look for criminal records online?
 Was it an easy process?
-Was your search online or did you make a phone call to the DeSoto County courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the DeSoto County courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal records, and your account could help other people.

 Click here to share your story

 On a Federal level, the FBI has a listing of the Top Ten Most Wanted Criminals.
 In DeSoto County, the DeSoto County Sheriff has a list of most wanted criminals, too.

 Just the thought of serving a jail sentence in Desoto County Jail is very scary, eventually you will become accustomed to the daily routine there.
 Inmates get an alarm to wake up each morning at 6:00AM, and next you’ll have roll call.
 After roll call you will have breakfast.
 After breakfast, you will be required to work in the work program that you’ve been assigned to.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Desoto County Jail, your experiences would be welcomed, if it can help another person to deal with it.